NUH NIHR Senior Investigators Short Biographies

 Senior Investigators are the NIHR’s pre-eminent researchers and include some of the nation’s most outstanding leaders of clinical and applied health and social care research.

-Professor of Stroke Medicine
+Professor of Gastroenterology

 Professor Marion Walker

-Professor of Stroke Rehabilitation
+Professor in Stroke Rehabilitation

 Marion Walker, Professor in Stroke Rehabilitation

 Over the last 25 years Marion has led and steered many stroke rehabilitation research projects.
 Her trial involvement includes service evaluations of stroke patients not admitted to hospital, multi-disciplinary stroke teams, intermediate care, early supported discharge, day-centre care for young stroke patients and therapy provision in nursing homes.
 Her trial experience also involves evaluations of specific components of stroke therapy including leisure, dressing, outdoor mobility and behavioural approaches in patients with aphasia and depression.

 Professor of Dermato-Epidemiology and Director, Centre of Evidence-Based Dermatology

-Hywel Williams, Professor of Dermato-Epidemiology, is the keynote speaker
+Hywel Williams, Professor of Dermato-Epidemiology

 With a particular interest in childhood eczema, Professor Williams works as a clinical dermatologist at Nottingham where he and his team run an award-winning eczema clinic.
-He has published over 320 peer reviewed papers and raised over £7m in external research funding over the last seven years.
+He has published over 280 peer reviewed papers and raised over £7m in external research funding over the last seven years.
 As an advocate of evidence-based medicine, he works with healthcare users and within multidisciplinary teams to conduct high quality applied research that informs NHS practice.